AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 See individual transactions for orders placed on the storefront and their payment methods, result, payment response codes, and more.

 The information provided in the Transactions report is intended only for merchant use.
-It should not be shared with customers or other potential fraudsters.
+Do not share this info with customers or other potential fraudsters.
 Transactions information could be used to bypass security checks or place orders that result in chargebacks.

 You can download the Transactions report in a .csv file format for use in existing accounting or order management software.